 This River Cruise cost us 9 Euros each and included two drinks per person – one alcoholic, and one soft drink.
-My partner and I felt that this was brilliant value for money.
+My partner and I felt that this was brilliant value for money, and classic budget travel Budapest.
 We got to see Budapest as the sun set over the horizon while sipping on a glass of Champagne.
 Other options for the river cruises included a dinner cruise option, however, this was more expensive.

 During our stay, we booked to visit one of the thermal baths.
 We chose to visit on a weekend so we could go together, despite it being a busier time to go.
 This is because many of the baths have specific days where only men or women are allowed to enter.

 We visited the Rudas Thermal Baths, with a day ticket costing £18 each, due to the exchange rate at the time.

 By choosing to visit during the day, rather than at night (the baths are open until 3 am!), we saved money.
 The later tickets were cheaper and so we were able to spend the afternoon relaxing in the medieval baths.
 We were also given the tip to bring our own flip-flops and towels.
 This also saved us money, we would have needed to rent them out for the day adding additional cost.

 With the luxury of spending 10 days in Budapest, in a gorgeous home with an adorable pooch, we could relax.
 While caring for the adorable dog we spent several days by the pool, reading and playing board games in the garden.
 However, on our last weekend in the city, we ventured out for one final foray.

 We visited one of the local artists’ villages to see a bit more of the Hungarian culture.
 We booked a half-day guided tour of Szentendre, which cost us £35 per person.